-In an effort to improve our programs, from both the perspective of the participant and the administrator, the University's Supplemental Retirement Plan Investment Committee (the "Committee") recently launched a competitive procurement process to select a single vendor as the primary plan provider for the University's supplemental retirement plans.
-Assisted by Cammack Retirement Group, an independent, registered investment advisor, the Committee selected Fidelity Investments as its primary retirement plan provider.
-The Committee also selected TIAA-CREF as a secondary provider in order to maintain access to some of TIAA-CREF's proprietary investment options.
+To improve our programs, from both the perspective of the participant and the administrator, in 2015, the University's Supplemental Retirement Plan Investment Committee (the "Committee") launched a competitive procurement process to select a single vendor as the primary plan provider for the University's supplemental retirement plans.
+Assisted by Cammack Retirement Group (now called CAPTRUST), an independent, registered investment advisor, the Committee selected Fidelity Investments as its primary retirement plan provider.
+The Committee also selected TIAA as a secondary provider in order to maintain access to some of TIAA's proprietary investment options.